 Caring for seniors is often difficult, especially when they seem disinterested in what’s going on around them.
-Keeping seniors actively interested in life is the key to actually keeping them alive.
+Keeping seniors actively interested in life is the key to helping them enjoy their later years.
 One way to do that is by providing them with interesting pets to care for and enjoy.

 Here, Fishy, Fishy